To Burn or Not To Burn?

 ■ A GARDEN HOSE should be kept near by and ready for use.

-When the ash is dead cold (at least 14 days since the last burn), ash may be put in a plastic bag and disposed in your trash or at the Transfer Station, as ash may contain heavy metals which can pollute the environment.
+When the ash is dead cold (at least 14 days since the last burn), ash may be put in a plastic bag and disposed in your trash or at the Transfer Station.
+We ask that you bag your ash, as ash may contain heavy metals which can pollute the environment.

 For Local burning information contact your local Fire District.